kianenigma/what-blockchain-actually/content/Content/Introduction.md

 - **If you are a non-programmer, but have hovered around tech (e.g. project/product managers, aspiring founders or decision makers) and are interested, or actively working on blockchains**: I believe this book's level of detail is perfect for you.
 - **If you are a seasoned and technical blockchain person**: A big part of this book might be a rephrasing of what you already know.
 I hope though reading this, you can find better mental models and organization for what you already know.
 ## Ultimate Goal
 As it stands, blockchain technology is mainly finding product-market fit and adoption in the financial realm.
-My ultimate goal in writing this is to contribute to a future scenario, in which I can look back at my long career in Web3 and say that this technology changed **many things** for the better for humans, beyond changing the wheels of our financial system.
+My ultimate goal in writing this is to contribute to a future scenario, in which I can look back at my long career in Web3 and say that this technology improved **many things** for humans, beyond changing the wheels of our financial system.

 To do that, I am inspired by the following: